AdobeDocs/analytics.en/help/implement/js-implementation/c-appmeasurement-js/appmeasure-mjs.md

 # About AppMeasurement for JavaScript

-AppMeasurement for JavaScript is a new library that provides the same core functionality of s_code.js, but is lighter and faster for use on both mobile and desktop sites.
+[!DNL AppMeasurement] for JavaScript is a new library that provides the same core functionality of s_code.js, but is lighter and faster for use on both mobile and desktop sites.

 ## Things to know before you migrate {#section_B8E7B39E8469468883BA0B41234F21C4}

-The following list contains changes you need to understand before switching to this new AppMeasurement version:
+The following list contains changes you need to understand before switching to this new [!DNL AppMeasurement] version:

 * Some plug-ins are no longer supported.
 See [AppMeasurement Plug-in Support](../../../implement/js-implementation/c-appmeasurement-js/plugins-support.md#concept_E31A189BC8A547738666EB5E00D2252A).
 * The library does not support dynamic account selection ( [dynamicAccountList](/help/implement/js-implementation/c-variables/configuration-variables.md), [dynamicAccountMatch](/help/implement/js-implementation/c-variables/configuration-variables.md), and [dynamicAccountSelection](/help/implement/js-implementation/c-variables/configuration-variables.md).

 * The library and page code can be deployed inside the `<head>` tag.
-* The Media and Integrate modules are supported using updated module code that is in the JavaScript AppMeasurement download package.
+* The Media and Integrate modules are supported using updated module code that is in the JavaScript [!DNL AppMeasurement] download package.
 The Survey module is not supported.
 * Your existing page code is compatible with the new version.
 * The library provides native utilities to get query parameters, read and write cookies, and perform advanced link tracking.